kreeuwijk/spectro_packs/stable/portworx-generic-v3.3.0/README.md

 ## Usage

-To create a `StorageClass` of your choice, use the pack's values.yaml `charts.portworx-generic.storageClass` parameter section.
-To make a storageClass as a default storageClass, set the parameter `charts.portworx-generic.storageClass.isDefaultStorageClass` to `true` in `charts.portworx-generic.storageClass` section of pack's values.yaml.
+To create a `StorageClass` of your choice, use the pack's values.yaml `charts.portworx-generic.storageClasses` parameter section.
+To make a storageClass as a default storageClass, set the parameter `isDefaultStorageClass` to `true` in `charts.portworx-generic.storageClasses` section of pack's values.yaml.
 By default, the storageClass `spectro-storage-class` is created and used as the default storageClass.

 ## Licensing
 License of type `Portworx Essentials` has reached end of life.
 So this software (any version) using that license stops working on May 1, 2025.
-This pack also supports `Portworx CSI` license, to be used with Kubevirt The default option is `Portworx Enterprise` license, which runs in 30-day trial mode when no license is provided.
+This pack also supports `Portworx CSI` license, to be used with Kubevirt.
+The default option is `Portworx Enterprise` license, which runs in 30-day trial mode when no license is provided.

 > 💡 **Tip:**